Energy magnetization and transport in systems with a non-zero Berry curvature in a magnetic field: Complete expressions for transport currents in a two-dimensional sample with non-zero Berry curvature

-Once the band structure is known, the value of $\vec{M}^E_0$ can be found by numerically integrating Eq. \eqref{Eq:energy-mag-condition}, and $\vec{\Omega}(\vec{k})$ can be obtained from the Bloch wavefunctions.
+Once the band structure is known, the value of $\vec{\Omega}(\vec{k})$ can be obtained from the Bloch wavefunctions.
 Then, if we can find the expression of the out of equilibrium part of the distribution function, $g_{\vec{k}}$, the transport parts of the electric and the heat currents can be calculated up to linear order.
 We can calculate $g_{\vec{k}}$ with the Boltzmann transport equation \cite{book:ZimanSolidState}.
-The total distribution function $\tilde{f}_{_{\vec{k}}} = (f_{\vec{k}} + g_{\vec{k}})$ satisfies the equation,
+Being away from the ``hydrodynamic regime'', transport can be described in terms of the interaction of electrons (or quasiparticles) with phonons and other impurities.
+The timescale associated with this is much shorter than the one obtained from the sheer viscosity of electrons, which arises from the interactions among the electrons.
+When the external fields are time independent, we can drop the explicit partial derivatives with respect to time, and the equation takes the form,